 "Kim Yongnam Must Win to Support the Lee Administration"

-On the second day of early voting for the 9th nationwide local elections, the leadership of the Democratic Party of Korea visited Pyeongtaek, Gyeonggi Province, a region considered a key battleground, to campaign in support of Kim Yongnam, the party's candidate in the Pyeongtaek-eul parliamentary by-election.
+On the second day of early voting for the 9th nationwide local elections, the leadership of the Democratic Party visited Pyeongtaek, Gyeonggi Province—considered a key battleground—to campaign in support of Kim Yongnam, the party’s candidate in the Pyeongtaek-eul National Assembly by-election.

 Cho Seung-rae, Chief of the Democratic Party's General Election Countermeasures Headquarters, is holding a press conference on the June 3 local elections at the National Assembly on the 28th.
 Photo by Yonhap News Agency